Semantics3/semantics3-python/README.md

 ### Pagination

-The Semantics3 API allows for pagination, so you can request for say, 10 results, and then continue to obtain the next 10 from where you stopped previously.
+The Semantics3 API allows for pagination, so you can request for, say, 5 results, and then continue to obtain the next 5 from where you stopped previously.
 For the python semantics3 module, we have implemented this using iterators.
 All you have to do is specify a cache size, and use it the same way you would any iterator: